SABS-R3/software-engineering-day2/_episodes/02-functional.md

 ---
 title: "Functional Programming"
 teaching: 0
-exercises: 80
+exercises: 60
 questions:
 - "What is functional programming?"
 - "What is recursion?"
 - "How does functional programming manipulate data?"
 objectives:
-- "Write recursive functions for to calculate simple sequences"
+- "Write recursive functions to calculate simple sequences"
 - "Use the MapReduce model to process data"
 keypoints:
 - "Pure functions are functions which have no side effects"